groucho75/phmisk/README.md

 **Note**: be sure to upload also the `composer.lock` file and only run Composer *install* on the production server: in this way the development packages will be skipped and you will be sure that the version of the packages installed on the production server match those you developped on.
 For this reason, **never** run Composer *update* on your production server.

-**If you cannot access the production server via shell**, you must make the steps in this order: 2, 3 (run the command on local server), 1.
+**If you cannot access the production server via shell**, you can run the command (step 3) on local server, then upload all the files on production server.

 ***